interactivevislab/orbslam-windows/README.md

 # ORB_SLAM2_Windows

+## About this fork
+This fork is created to use ORB Slam 2 with Unreal Engine 4.
+It will be cleaned from some external libraries which are not needed as we will visualize data using UE.

-Easy build for ORB Slam 2 on Windows
+## Install instructions for ORB Slam 2 on Windows

 1. Make a directory called build in orbslam-windows/Thirdparty/DBoW2
 - Run CMake GUI and set source code to orbslam-windows/Thirdparty/DBoW2 and where to build the binaries to orbslam-windows/Thirdparty/DBoW2/build